 Candy teaches a strong Vinyasa flow with emphasis on safe alignment and connected breath.
 Expect to work hard and to be challenged, to explore your limits and reconnect with your body.
 Quite the opposite to her Vinyasa, Candy also teaches Yin yoga.
 Expect to slow down, to work deep into the fibres of your body as a way to release both physical and emotional tension.
 In Yin the poses are deep, mostly floor based and are held for a longer to allow this release.
 Flexibility starts in the mind.

 Mina’s Pregnancy Yoga is infused with Birth preparation.
-The main influence for these classes come from Michel Odent and from Liliana Lammers who are both incredibly important to her and her family.
+The main influence for these classes come from studying with Michel Odent and from Liliana Lammers who helped her to become a doula.
+She offers explanations about birth physiology and the behaviour of the oxytocin hormone.
+This is because Mina believe such information can influence women to take control of their own labour.
+She believes certain knowledge empowers expecting couples and removes fear factors associating with childbirth.
+Michel and Liliana are both incredibly important to Mina and her family.

 Ali Masterman is a compassionate and insightful yoga teacher, she teaches everyone from children to adults and specializes in pregnancy, post-natal and restorative classes.
 Her classes have a wonderful community atmosphere supporting her students emotional and physical development with warmth and empathy.
 Ali has a nurturing style which blends beautifully with her informal and relaxed approach.